Last Updated on July 25, 2022 by DMEditor

 Webcasting to a carefully segmented target audience is an excellent way to generate leads, increase conversions, and engage your audience to build long-term trust.
 The teleconferencing platform provides interactive webcasting software that enables you to communicate your brand’s message effectively to clients, partners, and consumers alike.

 From a marketing perspective, lead management, as well as event branding, is simple with Webex.
-You can use the video conferencing solution to send discounts to increase attendance levels along with your conversions.
+You can use the video conferencing tool to send discounts to increase attendance levels along with your conversions.

 On top of that, you’ve got the functionality to track leads.
 This feature is supplemented nicely by the platform’s real-time reporting.
 You’ll receive actionable information regarding your participants, webinar attendance, and registration that you can use to perfect your webinar’s delivery.